tannerdolby/eleventy-photo-gallery/README.md

 ```

 ## Project notes
-`/gallery` holds all of the markdown files for each gallery photo's details.
-Everything inside the /gallery folder uses the layout `feature.njk`.
+`/gallery` holds all of the markdown template files and front matter for each image in the gallery.
+These templates are using the layout `feature.njk` by utilizing the directory data file `gallery.11tydata.json`.

-`/_includes` houses the two templates for this project.
+`/_includes` houses the two layouts for this project.

-This demo project uses two layouts:
+- _includes/layouts/base.njk: the home page template
-* _includes/layouts/base.njk: the home page template
+- _includes/layouts/feature.njk: the featured image page template

-* _includes/layouts/feature.njk: the featured image page template
+### Sources of Data

-## Motivations
+Front matter data in a template - all of the `/gallery/.../index.md` files
-An introduction to Eleventy with [Jason Lengstrof](https://twitter.com/jlengstorf) and [Zach Leatherman](https://twitter.com/zachleat) - [Lets Learn Eleventy](https://www.learnwithjason.dev/let-s-learn-eleventy)
+Front matter data in layouts - `_includes/layouts/base.njk` and `_includes/layouts/feature.njk`